 - Compliant with Americans with Disabilities Act (ADA) web accessibility requirements

-The new website has been the recipient of four awards since launch.
+The new website has been the recipient of five awards since launch.